cover.webp

 Is dental implant surgery serious?

-It’s a safe, routine outpatient procedure with minimal risks (like swelling or infection, easily managed).
-Success exceeds 95% with experts.
+It is a safe, routine outpatient procedure with low risks (e.g., temporary swelling or infection, which are readily managed).
+Success rates exceed 95% when performed by qualified professionals.

 How long is initial recovery after surgery?

-Swelling and pain ease in 1-2 weeks; most feel normal by day 7 with good care.
+Swelling and discomfort typically subside within 1–2 weeks; most patients resume normal function by day 7 with appropriate care.

 Can I brush my teeth after dental implant surgery?

-Yes, gently from day 2—use a soft brush, avoid the site until day 3, then saltwater rinses help.
+Yes, resume gentle brushing from day 2 using a soft-bristled toothbrush.
+Avoid direct contact with the surgical site until day 3, then incorporate saltwater rinses.

 When can I eat normally after dental implants?